fbpx

 Chlamydia Testing

 Chlamydia is an STI (sexually transmitted infection) caused by the bacterium, chlamydia trachomatis.
-In most cases, Chlamydia does not cause any severe symptoms and can be treated easily with antibiotics.
+In most cases, chlamydia does not cause any severe symptoms and can be treated easily with antibiotics.
 However, if not detected and managed early, it may spread to other parts of the body leading to long-term complications.

 How do you get chlamydia?

-Chlamydia trachomatis can pass on through genital contact, which means you can get this infection from an infected person if your genitals touch, even if you do not ejaculate or have sex.
+• Genital contact Chlamydia trachomatis can pass on through genital contact, which means you can get this infection from an infected person if your genitals touch, even if you do not ejaculate or have sex.

 Have open and honest discussions with your partne